Language

 Preface

-When working with CoreBluetooth, have you ever concerned that how the BLE app on iOS can survive when it is terminated by the system?
+When working with CoreBluetooth, have you ever wondered how a BLE app on iOS can survive when it is terminated by the system?
 How can we bring it back to the background?
-Is there anything like a service on Android that can last forever?
+Is there anything like an Android service that can run indefinitely?
 You can find the answer to all these questions in this post.
 Read on!

 Read More